 Registration numbers provide identification for the return of stolen or found boats.
 Registration also helps locating persons involved in boating accidents, identifying vessels requesting assistance, and helps identify vessels violating the law.
 Registration fees are used to fund resource protection, educational programs, access areas and their maintenance, and fund safety patrols.

 When a vessel is in use, the vessel’s registration card must be on board.
-Boaters stopped by Fish & Wildlife Natural Resources Police who do not have a valid registration card on board may be issued a ticket.
+Boaters stopped by Fish and Wildlife Natural Resources Police who do not have a valid registration card on board may be issued a ticket.
 It is the responsibility of the vessel’s operator (not the owner) to be sure the vessel is registered, has all required safety equipment, and that it is being operated in a safe manner.

 A vessel must be registered in its “State of Principal Use.”
 That is the state on whose waters the vessel is used or to be used most during a calendar year.
 Delaware regulations state that if the vessel is to be used, docked, or stowed on the waters of this State for over 60 consecutive days, Delaware is its “State of Principal Use.”